Hansel and Gretel: ATU 327A tales

 "Hansel and Gretel" is the prototype for the fairy tales of the type Aarne–Thompson–Uther (ATU) 327A.
-In particular, Gretel's pretense of not understanding how to test the oven ("Show Me How") is characteristic of 327A, although it also appears traditionally in other sub-types of ATU 327.
+In particular, Gretel's pretence of not understanding how to test the oven ("Show Me How") is characteristic of 327A, although it also appears traditionally in other sub-types of ATU 327.
 As argued by Stith Thompson, the simplicity of the tale may explain its spread into several traditions all over the world.

-A closely similar version is "Finette Cendron", published by Marie-Catherine d’Aulnoy in 1697, which depicts an impoverished king and queen deliberately losing their three daughters three times in the wilderness.
-The cleverest of the girls, Finette, initially manages to bring them home with a trail of thread, and then a trail of ashes, but her peas are eaten by pigeons during the third journey.
-The little girls then go to the mansion of a hag, who lives with her husband the ogre.
+A closely similar version is "Finette Cendron", published by Marie-Catherine d'Aulnoy in 1697, which depicts an impoverished king and queen deliberately losing their three daughters three times in the wilderness.
+The cleverest of the girls, Finette, initially manages to bring them home following a line of thread she unwound as they travelled.
+On the second journey, she leaves a trail of ashes, and on the third, a trail of peas, but these are eaten by pigeons.
+The little girls then go to the mansion of a hag, who lives with her husband, the ogre.
 Finette heats the oven and asks the ogre to test it with his tongue, so that he falls in and is incinerated.
 Thereafter, Finette cuts off the hag's head.
-The sisters remain in the ogre's house, and the rest of the tale relates the story of "Cinderella".
+The sisters remain in the ogre's house, and the rest of the tale relates the story of Cinderella.

 In the Russian Vasilisa the Beautiful, the stepmother likewise sends her hated stepdaughter into the forest to borrow a light from her sister, who turns out to be Baba Yaga, a cannibalistic witch.
-Besides highlighting the endangerment of children (as well as their own cleverness), the tales have in common a preoccupation with eating and with hurting children: The mother or stepmother wants to avoid hunger, and the witch lures children to eat her house of candy so that she can then eat them.
+Besides highlighting the endangerment of children (as well as their own cleverness), the tales have in common a preoccupation with eating and with hurting children: the mother or stepmother wants to avoid hunger, and the witch lures children to eat her house of candy so that she can then eat them.